anjanatiha/Cancer-Detection-from-Microscopic-Tissue-Images-with-Deep-Learning/README.md

 ### Description
 <pre>
-1. Detected Cancer with Auto ML model “NASNetMobile” using 250000+(6.5GB) cancer cell images.
+1. Detected Cancer using Auto ML model from Google (“NASNetMobile”) with 250000+ (6.5GB) cancer cell images (histopathologic).
-2. For training, concatenated global pooling (max, average), dropout and dense layers to the output layer for final output.
+2. For training, concatenated global pooling (max, average), dropout and dense layers to the output layer for final output prediction.
-3. Attained testing accuracy 89.77% and loss 0.30.
+3. Attained testing accuracy of 87.99% and loss of 0.30.

 </pre>

 #### Code